 After five months of living on stormy seas, during which William diligently studied Bengali, he and his family arrived in Calcutta, India in November of 1793.

 Upon arriving, William and the other missionaries who had come with him sought out means of supporting themselves because they had greatly underestimated the cost of living in Calcutta.
 Funds were rapidly being spent, and they lived in a marshy, malaria-ridden area outside of Calcutta where gangs were also prevalent.
 Many people were shocked that they could even survive in the conditions in which they lived, not to mention the common threat of tigers and cobras in their region.
 Eventually, William was offered a job as a floor manager at an Indigo factory.
 Despite the tough times, Carey’s attitude remained resolute.
-He believed the hardship was worth it, as he wrote:

 Carey’s first impressions of India put his heart in even more distress over the people’s need for a Redeemer.
 He was deeply upset by the Indian’s deep-rooted religious nature expressed by the innumerable shrines, the offerings of food and flowers, and the incredible sufferings they were willing to endure in their quest for spiritual peace.
 He was most outraged by the terrible practice of Sati, which was a traditional funeral custom where if a man died, his body would be burned, and his wife, or wives, would throw themselves onto the burning pyre in order to kill themselves.